fnaumenko/isChIP/README.md

 At a given background level of 1%, such experimental data can be considered satisfactory (test 1 with size selection) and good (test 2 without size selection).
 These tests are given for comparison, as a reference.

-At the moment, MDA is usually applied to superlong fragments, 10 kb and more.
+At the moment, MDA is usually applied to superlong fragments, tens of kilobase pairs.
 They indeed provide a fairly massive output, however, the specific density remains low, and the accuracy of narrow binding site locating is far from desired.
-Test 4 is generated on the basis of a distribution with a mean fragment length of only 1260 bp, which is rather moderate, but it already demonstrates unsatisfactory positioning.<br>
+Test 4 is generated on the basis of a distribution with a mean fragment length of only 1300 bp, which is quite moderate, but it already demonstrates unsatisfactory positioning.<br>
-To maintain this issue, contrary to popular belief tests were performed on short fragments.<br>
+To maintain this issue, contrary to common practice tests were performed on short fragments.<br>

 Size selection drastically reduces MDA output, therefore, all tests, except for 1, were performed in the absence of size selection.<br>